Cyfraith Hywel: Criminal law

 Murder was regarded as an offence against the family rather than against society or the state.
 It was normally dealt with by the payment of blood money (galanas) by the killer and his extended family to the family of the deceased.
 The base sum was computed by the social status and position of the victim.
 The galanas of the king of Deheubarth was set at an impossibly long line of impossibly perfect cattle to ensure it could never be met; the family of a murdered slave, meanwhile, received no galanas, although the slave's owner was to be compensated for the loss.
 This sum might then be modified in certain situations (for example, an attack from ambush doubled the base fine).
 Upon the payment of the blood money, the victim's family was then legally bound to forgo its vengeance (dial).
 Murder by poison, however, carried the death penalty.

-Assault or offenses against honor were dealt with in a similar fashion, through a fine called sarhaed.
+Assault or offenses against honour were dealt with in a similar fashion, through a fine called sarhaed.
 However, it only applied to the upper classes: any serf who struck a free man was liable to have the offending limb removed.

 The crime of rape was treated as a theft and remedied by the payment of another fine (dirwy), payment of which restored the woman's virginity for legal purposes.
 A man who could not pay the fine was to have his testicles removed.

 Similarly, a convicted thief was imprisoned in the first instance, but a serf convicted for the third time was to have his hand removed.
 (Assuming he was not caught in the act: thieves caught with goods in hand more valuable than four ceiniogau were liable for hanging.)
 Such strong penalties led the Welsh to narrowly define "theft", however: forcible robbery was considered much less serious.
 Further, a hungry man who had passed at least three towns without receiving a meal could not be punished for stealing food.

 Aiding and abetting – including witnessing a killing and failing to protect the victim or receiving stolen property – was also punished with dirwy fines.

 Although Hywel's commission generally recorded the traditions of the country, one modification they made was to end the right of nobles to trial by combat, finding it unjust.